Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: HB Momentum Methods in Continuous Time and Discretization Error

 then each term of $\gamma_k$ in Eq.~\eqref{eq:gamma_solution} can be simply written as

 \end{theorem}

-\paragraph{Remark 1}Eq.~\eqref{eq:eps_relation_theorem} is an \emph{equality} obtained from solving the integral functional equation Eq.~\eqref{eq:I_k_pm_equation}, rather than an inequality bound with some explicit constant.
+\paragraph{Remark 1}Eq.~\eqref{eq:eps_relation_theorem} is an \emph{equality} obtained from solving the integral functional equation Eq.~\eqref{eq:I_k_pm_equation}, rather than an inequality bound.
 In addition, Eq.~\eqref{eq:eps_relation_theorem} is established to \emph{arbitrary order of the step size $\eta$} for any given $\alpha \geq 1$.
-Our approach is different from the previous continuous time model for HB method~\citep{ghosh2023implicit} which relies on deriving the equality bound such that the discretization error is only constructed to the second order of the step size.
+Our approach is different from the previous continuous time model for HB method~\citep{ghosh2023implicit} where the discretization error is specifically constructed to the second order of the step size.

 \paragraph{Remark 2}In Eq.~\eqref{eq:G_k_gamma_k}, the formulation of $G_k$ intuitively resembles the update of momentum in the discrete learning dynamics of HB $m_{k} = \mu m_{k - 1} - \nabla L$.
 Interestingly, $G_k$ can be further simplified as